xrdocs/cloud-scale-networking/_tutorials/netflow-ncs5500-test-results.md

 ### Conclusion

-In these tests, we proved that Netflow in IOS XR 6.3.15 is pretty solid and can be stressed without noticing any side effect.
+We proved today that Netflow implementation in IOS XR 6.3.15 (and following 6.3.2) is solid and can be stressed without noticing any side effect.
 We pushed the scale, the sampling-interval, the timers and rate-limiters, etc and obtained consistent behavior and results.

 ### Acknowledgements

-Many thanks to Hari Baskar Sivasamy, Benoit Mercier Des Rochettes for these tests and Raj Kalavendi and Jisu Bhattacharya for their comments and guidance.
+Many thanks to Hari Baskar Sivasamy, Benoit Mercier Des Rochettes for defining and executing these tests.
+Thanks also to Raj Kalavendi and Jisu Bhattacharya for their comments and guidance.